MileHacker Logo

 Smart Travel Strategy

-Always check the latest ferry schedules just before your travel date.
+Always verify the most recent ferry schedules just before your travel date.
 Weather conditions can cause delays or cancellations, notably in the wintertime.
 Plan flexibility into your itinerary to account for such possibilities.